shbm/TIL/README.md

 ***DAY 7*** (Apr 22, 2016)
 -

-> **If you only do what you can do, you'll be never more than you are.**
+> ***If you only do what you can do, you'll be never more than you are.***
 >
 >  -Master Shifu (Kung Fu Panda 3)

-* Freakonmoics series continue to be informative and entertaining.
+* Freakonomics series continue to be informative and entertaining.
 "Think Like A Freak" was not at all disappointing.
 * Brush your teeth from the weaker hand.

 --------
 ***DAY 8*** (Apr 23, 2016)
 -

-> **Ordinary people seek entertainment.
-Extraordinary people seek education and learning.**
+> ***Ordinary people seek entertainment.
+Extraordinary people seek education and learning.***

 * Use slices instead of array in Go (Golang).
-* Sunk Cost fallacy or Concorde Fallacy.
+* Keep "Sunk Cost fallacy" (or Concorde Fallacy) in mind while thinking about dragging thinngs for too long.
 * goroutines for a lack of better words, are awesome.

 --------